 This is a massive difference.
 Another way to look at this is that, over the last year, the average price of the top 50 stocks in India fell by (24-21)/24, which comes out to 12.5%.
 P/E Ratios always "correct" themselves as prices catch up to the historic P/E ratio over time.
 Therefore, this is another strong indicator that some of the most fundamentally sound companies in India are heavily undervalued.

 It's never a good idea to invest in an "expensive" market, and likewise, it's always a good idea to invest in a market that's "cheap" by historical standards.

 Costs are at an all-time low

 One of the biggest hindrances for users to begin investing has been the high brokerage and trading costs imposed by brokers.
 However, this is no longer the case.
-Brokers such as RKSV Securities allow for free trades on the equity segments for investors, and charge as low as Rs.
+Brokers such as Upstox Securities allow for free trades on the equity segments for investors, and charge as low as Rs.
 20 per trade on all other segments.
 This makes it all the more easier for an investor to churn a profit on his/her investments!
-Furthermore, the long term capital gains tax for investments held for at least 12 months is zero.
-It’s incredible how so few investors know about this!
+Furthermore, the long-term capital gains tax for investments held for at least 12 months is zero.
+It's incredible how so few investors know about this!

 In conclusion, now is the time for one to begin investing and trading on the stock markets.
-The markets are on uptrend since the Union Budget and are bound to continue trending upwards, stocks are undervalued across all sectors alike, and the trading costs associated with investing are at an all-time low.
-Don’t make the mistake of missing out on this unique opportunity.
+The markets are on the uptrend since the Union Budget and are bound to continue trending upwards, stocks are undervalued across all sectors alike, and the trading costs associated with investing are at an all-time low.
+Don't make the mistake of missing out on this unique opportunity.
 You never know when a similar opportunity might present itself again.